hasundue/bddoc.js/README.md

 # bddoc.js

-A library to transform `describe` and `it` blocks in JavaScript/TypeScript into markdown documentation.
+A TypeScript/JavaScript library to generate markdown documentation from test codes in BDD style.

 > [!WARNING]\
 > Alpha version.
 Not tested extensively yet.
 APIs may change frequently.